- To ensure that pupils can communicate in Spanish by the time they complete their MFL studies.

 Did you know that Spanish is spoken by around 406 million people as a native language, and that Spanish is spoken across the Americas as well as in Europe?

-In Key Stage 4, the course content focuses on building pupils existing knowledge and experience, developing more complex correct use of grammar and range of language.
-The main themes throughout year ten are holidays, home and local area and the environment.
-Into year eleven, and pupils focus on learning how to communicate about school, college and future plans, and then are afforded the opportunity to revisit content from throughout their learning history at St Anthony’s, in order to prepare fully for their examinations.
+In Key Stage 4, the course content focuses on building pupils’ existing knowledge and experience, developing more complex correct use of grammar and range of language.
+The main themes throughout Year 10 are holidays, home and local area and the environment.
+Into Year 11, pupils focus on learning how to communicate about school, college and future plans, and then are afforded the opportunity to revisit content from throughout their learning history at St Anthony’s, in order to prepare fully for their examinations.

 The Key Stage 5 course develops the students’ listening and reading comprehension of authentic materials, fluency in both spoken and written work and competence in more advanced structures.
 Pupils are required to organise ideas, facts and opinions and to transfer meaning from one language to another.
-The content of the course is extremely varied and topics studied include the role and influence of the media, popular culture and healthy living at AS level, and the environment, multicultural society and contemporary cultural issues at A2 level.
+The content of the course is extremely varied and topics studied include the cultural heritage, modern social values, influence of role models and a film in A level year 1, and the multicultural society and politics, along with a novel in year 2.
 Discussion in Spanish will be an essential part of the course and students will be encouraged to express their personal response to material studied.
+Pupils will also be required to prepare an Independent Research Project on a topic of their choice related to a Hispanic country, which will make up a large part of their speaking exam.
 In addition to the work studied in class, students will be required to develop their listening and reading skills through independent study undertaken in their own time.